Actions and Detail Panel

 Sat 8 July 2017, 10:00 – 14:00 BST

+Are you a triathlete, swimmer, cyclist or runner?
 Do you get nervous and stressed before the race?
 Are there times when your motivation, focus or concentration has an impact on your performance?
 Have you ever been disappointed after a race or a training session?

-Sports Psychology applies psychological theory, knowledge and skills to optimise performance and well- being of athletes.
-The scope of Sports Psychology is vast, ranging from exercise participation to elite sport and high-level performance.
+Sports psychology applies psychological theory, knowledge and skills to optimise performance and well- being of athletes.
+The scope of sports psychology is vast, ranging from exercise participation to elite sport and high-level performance.

 We are evidence-based

 This sports psychology workshop is based on strong evidence.
 There is an increasing awareness of the efficacy of psychology for improved performance and, more specifically to endurance events, mental skills packages, cognitive characteristics, emotion regulation and decisions all have an impact on performance.

 The workshop will be a mixture of theory and practice with an emphasis on trying things out for yourself.
 Every individual is different, but the workshop will give a solid introduction to any triathletes looking to improve their ability to manage race day and improve performance.